Financhill

 ConocoPhillips

-• Which has Higher Returns COP or DK?
+• Which has Higher Returns COP or EOG?

 Company Gross Margin Earnings Per Share Invested Capital